khebbie/Dynamicpad/README.markdown

 RoadMap:
-The plan is to add IronJs (maybe some coffeescript), IronPython and IronRuby support to create a kind of REPL/console application
+The plan is to add IronJs (maybe some coffeescript), IronPython and IronRuby support.

 Please note that this is a prototype - the architecture of this app is bad :-(